karthiksairam01/ai-research-chatapp/README.md

 # Chat with My Research 📄🤖

-This project is a web application that allows users to have a conversation with my NLP research paper, "Paraphrase Detection in a Low Resourced Language: Kannada."
+This project is a web application that allows users to have a conversation with my research papers.
 It uses a Retrieval-Augmented Generation (RAG) pipeline to provide accurate, context-aware answers based solely on the content of the document, effectively preventing the language model from hallucinating.

-This application was built to showcase an end-to-end MLOps workflow, from data processing and model integration to building an interactive user interface.

 ## Features